 The Gadaladenyia Vihara

-Gadaladenyia Vihara is an ancient Buddhist place and considered one of the largest rock temples in Sri Lanka.
+Gadaladenyia Vihara is an ancient Buddhist place and is considered one of the largest rock temples in Sri Lanka.
 King Bhuvanekabahu IV commissioned it in the middle of the 14th century.
-Interestingly, the architecture was following Hindu artistic styles, also incorporating Sinhalese architecture from the Polonnaruwa era and other Indo Chinese architectural patterns.
+Interestingly, the architecture was following Hindu artistic styles, also incorporating Sinhalese architecture from the Polonnaruwa era and other Indo-Chinese architectural patterns.